You’ve probably heard that you must have a validation plan before launching your product.

 After testing, the results can be used to ensure that all systems are functioning correctly.

 No matter what type of validation master plan you use, it is important to have a template outlining the activities and tasks involved.
-A good template should include sections on purpose, process flow, roles and responsibilities, resources needed, deliverables, timelines, and review/approval steps.
+A quality template should cover key areas such as purpose, process flow, roles, required resources, deliverables, timelines, and steps for review and approval.

 What is a validation master plan template?